Skip to main content

 If you can see it, you can manage it.

-Monitor everything that happens in your network to prevent potential attacks.
-Consider deploying a user activity monitoring solution to address the problem of insider threats and subcontractor-related security risks.
+Monitor everything that happens in your network to prevent potential attacks, detect suspicious events, and identify shadow IT cases.
+Consider deploying a user activity monitoring solution to address insider threats and third-party-related security risks.

 By keeping an eye on the activity of individual users and entities in your network, you can: